Top things to do while visiting Coffin Bay… rain or shine…

 Learn about the oyster industry.
 Book from a range of tours.

 Take a drive into the Coffin Bay National Park – see Point Avoid, Almonta Beach, Golden Island and Yangie Bay, all via sealed roads.
-Park passes are required.
-Go to www.parks.sa.gov.au and select “book and pay” and make your choice of park to visit.
+Park passes are required to visit or to camp.
+Click here to “book and pay”.
 Pack a picnic and take in the natural beauty of the park.
-Coffin Bay National Park Map
+Click here for a Coffin Bay National Park Map

 A great activity for the family is to walk along Long Beach.
 Something special and a local favourite, is to watch the sunset from the top of the large white sandhill – quite spectacular!